ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Dental

-TEN7 covers 100% of the employee's monthly premium for [2021: Delta Dental PPO plus Premier Dental Access](/assets/pdf/delta_delta_dental_ppo_plus_premier_dental_access.pdf).
+TEN7 covers 100% of the employee's monthly premium for [Delta Dental PPO plus Premier Dental Access](/assets/pdf/delta_delta_dental_ppo_plus_premier_dental_access.pdf).
 You're welcome to cover any number of family members on the same policy, at your own expense.
 Premium differences are automatically deducted from your paycheck on a pre-tax basis.

 ## Vision

-TEN7 covers 100% of the employee's monthly premium for group vision coverage on the [2021: MN Premier Enhanced Eyewear Plan Opt II B](/assets/pdf/bcbs_mn_premier_enhanced_eyewear_plan_opt_ii_b.pdf) through Blue Cross Blue Shield.
+TEN7 covers 100% of the employee's monthly premium for group vision coverage on the [MN Premier Enhanced Eyewear Plan Opt II B](/assets/pdf/bcbs_mn_premier_enhanced_eyewear_plan_opt_ii_b.pdf) through Blue Cross Blue Shield.

 ## Life Insurance